 ANA (All Nippon Airways), Japan’s largest airline and an integral member of the Star Alliance, offers arguably the most valuable Round-the-World tickets out there.
 When used correctly, an ANA Round-the-World ticket can shave hundreds-of-thousands of points off the cost of business, first class or even economy class award tickets.

-This is perhaps the best value proposition for transferring and redeeming American Express Membership Rewards earned on cards like The Platinum Card from Amex, The Gold Card and The Business Platinum and Business Gold Card from American Express OPEN.
+This is perhaps the best value proposition for transferring and redeeming American Express Membership Rewards earned on cards like as The Platinum Card, The Gold Card and The Business Platinum and Business Gold Card from American Express OPEN

 Star Alliance is the largest airline alliance, and Round-the-World tickets can include travel on any number of Star Alliance airlines like Air Canada, Asiana, Lufthansa, Thai Airways, SWISS and others.